-The Governance Committee met twice during the fiscal year and both meetings were attended by all members.
+The Governance and Nominating Committee met four times during the fiscal year and each meeting was attended by all sitting members.

-The Governance Committee made the recommendation that John S. D'Orazio and Maryellen F. Goodlatte be nominated for re-election to the Board of Directors and to serve a three-year term beginning with the 2018 Annual Meeting and continuing until 2021.
+The Governance and Nominating Committee made the recommendation that Nancy Howell Agee and J. Allen Layman be nominated for re-election to the Board of Directors and to serve a three-year term beginning with the 2020 Annual Meeting and continuing until 2023.
 The Board approved this recommendation.
-The Governance Committee also made the recommendation that T. Joe Crawford be nominated for election to the Board of Directors to fill the vacancy created by George Logan's retirement and to serve a three-year term beginning with the 2018 Annual Meeting and continuing until 2021.
+The Governance and Nominating Committee also made the recommendation that Jacqueline L. Archer be nominated for election to the Board of Directors to fill the vacancy created by Raymond D. Smoot, Jr.'s retirement and to serve a three-year term beginning with the 2020 Annual Meeting and continuing until 2023.
+The Board approved this recommendation.

 The Governance and Nominating Committee annually evaluates and makes recommendations regarding Board committee structures, membership, leadership and accountability, and reviews and recommends committee charters to the Board for approval.
 The Committee is responsible for the review and evaluation of Director independence.
-The Governance and Nominating Committee updates the Board of Directors on governance issues and makes recommendations as needed and monitors the Board's performance in light of all applicable laws, rules and regulations.
+The Governance and Nominating Committee updates the Board on governance issues and makes recommendations as needed and monitors the Board's performance in light of all applicable laws, rules and regulations.